 Debt Relief Agencies

 The Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 (BAPCPA), has added sections to regulate individuals, businesses or other organizations that assist a debtor in filing for bankruptcy or in prosecuting the case.
-The BAPCPA has defined the term debt relief agency as any person, business, or other organization that is compensated to help with a debtor's bankruptcy, and they must identify themselves as such.
+The BAPCPA has defined the term debt relief agency as any person, business, or other organization who is compensated to help with a debtor's bankruptcy, and they must identify themselves as such.
 The 2 main types of debt relief agencies are bankruptcy petition preparers and lawyers.

-However, any individual or organization that simply helps the debtor with his debts, such as negotiating with his creditors, is not considered to be a debt relief agency, in spite of the name.
-Probably a better name for what the law intended would be Bankruptcy Help Agency, which is more descriptive of the referent.
-Hence, a debt relief agency is not a nonprofit organizations or creditors of the debtor who assist in debt restructuring, or authors of bankruptcy books.
+However, any individual or organization that simply helps the debtor with his debts, such as negotiating with his creditors, is not considered a debt relief agency, despite the name.
+Probably a more descriptive name for what the law intended would be Bankruptcy Help Agency.
+Hence, nonprofit organizations or creditors of the debtor who assist in debt restructuring, or even authors of bankruptcy books are not considered debt relief agencies.

+So a debt relief agency is restricted to those who provide bankruptcy assistance to an assisted person.
 Bankruptcy assistance is defined in 101(4A) to cover a variety goods and services, such as advice, document proper preparation, or representation in connection with the bankruptcy case.
+Assisted person is defined by section 101(3) to mean any person whose debts are primarily consumer debts and with nonexempt property worth less than $150,000.

 Within 5 days after a debt relief agency assists the debtor, it must provide a contract to the debtor that clearly explains: